scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * Monitoring should be enabled for EKS in production.
 * CloudWatch agent should be configured in the EKS cluster for collecting metrics from pods.
 * Fluent Bit should be configured in the EKS cluster for collecting logs from pods.
-    * Node instance role should have CreateLogGroup permission for Fluent bit.
+    * Node instance role must have `CreateLogGroup` permission for Fluent bit.

 ### Setup container insights